-For the nine months ended September 30, 2002 and the year ended December 31, 2001, approximately 67% and 62%, respectively, of our revenue was generated outside the United States.
+For the years ended December 31, 2002, 2001 and 2000, approximately 67%, 62% and 58% of our revenue was generated outside the United States.
 The results of our local operations are reported in the applicable foreign currencies and then translated into U.S. dollars at the applicable foreign currency exchange rates for inclusion in our financial statements.
 In addition, we generally pay operating expenses in the corresponding local currency.
 Because of devaluations and fluctuations in currency exchange rates or the imposition of limitations on conversion of foreign currencies into U.S. dollars, we are subject to currency translation exposure on the profits of our operations in addition to economic exposure.
 This risk could have a material adverse effect on our business, financial condition and operating results.